HIT-MED Trial office

 • Ependymoma

-• SIOP Ependymoma II is a multicenter phase II/III clinical trial to optimize the therapy for children and adolescents with ependymoma.
-To be included, patients need to be no older than 21 years at initial diagnosis.
+• SIOP Ependymoma II is a multicenter Phase II/III clinical trial investigating treatment strategies for children and adolescents with ependymoma who are 21 years of age or younger at the time of diagnosis.

 Stratum 1: